Incoming Transfer Students

 Step Two

-After being admitted to the University, you will automatically be reviewed by our office for admission to the major based on their University of Utah application information but some students may need to provide additional information, if requested.
+After being admitted to the University, you will automatically be evaluated for eligibility to take 2000-level and higher mechanical engineering courses.
 You will receive an email from us letting you know we’ve received your information.

 Step Three

-Wait for a decision via email regarding your admission to the Mechanical Engineering major (about 2-3 weeks after being admitted to the University).
+Wait for a decision via email regarding your evaluation (about 2-3 weeks after being admitted to the University).

 Step Four